Martyn Booty

 Martyn James Booty (born 30 May 1971) is an English former professional footballer who played as a defender.
 He made more than 300 appearances in the Football League for Coventry City, Crewe Alexandra, Reading, Southend United, Chesterfield and Huddersfield Town.
 He had two spells as Assistant Manager of Hyde United F.C.

-His son Regan plays for Notts County.
+His son Regan plays for Gateshead.

 Career

 Early career

 Born in Kirby Muxloe, Leicestershire, but grew up in Anstey with his parents Nell and John, and brother Michael.
 He started his football career as a trainee at Coventry City, but struggled to break into the first team.

 The Football League

 After leaving Highfield Road, he moved to Crewe Alexandra, Reading, Southend United and Chesterfield.
 In 2003, Peter Jackson, who had just been re-appointed manager of Huddersfield Town, brought Booty in to help with the club's revitalisation following two relegations in three seasons, but he picked up an injury and only played four games during that season.
 At the end of the season, Jackson appointed Booty to the coaching staff, a role which he held until May 2008.